docker-library/docs/silverpeas/content.md

 	    --volumes-from silverpeas-store \
 	    silverpeas

-If you have to customize the settings of Silverpeas or add, for example, a new database definition, then specify these settings with the Data Volume Container:
+If you have to customize the settings of Silverpeas or add, for example, a new database definition, then specify these settings with the Data Volume Container, so that they will be available to the next versions of Silverpeas which will be then configured correctly like your previous Silverpeas installation:

 	$ docker create --name silverpeas-store \
 	    -v silverpeas-data:/opt/silverpeas/data \